 Preen is a pre-emergent weedkiller, meaning it does not kill germinated/growing plants.
 Apply Preen to bare soil around each tree and then cover the Preen with mulch or sawdust to create an effective barrier against weeds and a good insulator against moisture loss.
 Preen is widely available at garden centers and big box stores.

-There are commercial herbicides which can be directly applied to evergreens without hurting them, but you may need a license to buy them.
+There are also commercial herbicides which can be directly applied to evergreens without hurting them, but you may need a growers license to buy them.
 Goal is quite popular in the wholesale industry, and in our opinion it has revolutionized the nursery industry:

 Believe it or not, you can spray weeds with paint thinner in the late morning of a hot/dry day, and most weeds will be dead by evening.
-Paint thinner strips the protective wax off the leaves of the weeds, resulting in rapid dehydration of the weeds while having little or no effect on the trees [I don't know why].
+Paint thinner strips the protective wax off the leaves of the weeds, resulting in rapid dehydration of the weeds while having little effect on the trees [I don’t know why].
 Try spraying very closely around [but not directly on] a few trees before noon, and check the results later that same day.
 When I was participating in spring sports in high school and college, the weeds always got ahead of me.
 I sprayed paint thinner directly onto my own seedling and transplant beds, killing 90% of the weeds while losing just a small percentage of the trees [thus saving myself many, many hours of Spring weeding time which I did not have].
-However, I don't recommend spraying thinner directly on all of your own trees until you do some small-scale tests.
+However, I don’t recommend spraying thinner directly on all of your own trees until you do some small-scale tests.
 For extra safety, you can use the 2 liter trick [as described above] with paint thinner too.